 This staff member is responsible for advising and directing all other staff (alongside the Headteacher) in their implementation of all behaviour modification techniques, sanctions and rewards.
-This is carried out alongside discussion and input from key staff working with the child, for example the OT, SLT, Group Leader, Head of House and/or Arts Therapist.
 At present (March 2013) this is Charlotte Lawrence-Smith.

-Members of staffs' behaviour as role models
+Members of staff behaviour as role models